MohaOnline/drupal-starter-kit/docs/sites/all/modules/contrib/raven/README.md

 sending the errors to Sentry requires a large amount of memory and execution time, enough to exceed your configured memory_limit and max_execution_time settings.
 This could result in a stalled or failed request.
-The work-around for this case would be to disable sending PHP notices to Sentry.
+The work-around for this case would be to disable sending PHP notices to Sentry, or, for long-running processes, to periodically call `raven_flush()`.

 ## Sponsors